zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ```

 To create and install the MVS data sets, use the command `zwe install`.
 1. In a USS shell, execute the command `zwe install -c /path/to/zowe.yaml`.
-This creates the three data sets and copy across their content.
+This creates the data sets and copy across their content.
 2. If the data sets already exist, specify `--allow-overwritten`.
 3. To see the full list of parameters, execute the command `zwe install -h`.